Jbleezy/BO1-Reimagined/README.md

 * 50 points for each kill

 #### Winter's Howl
+* Minimum damage: 500 unupgraded, 1000 upgraded
+* Damage to thief: 1000 unupgraded, 2000 upgraded
 * Each shot slows down the enemy's move speed
 * Kills enemies when they are at their slowest move speed (3 shots to kill sprinting enemies)
 * Enemies will only be able to do slow hits after taking damage from the Winter's Howl
-* Enemies crumple immediately after dying
 * Enemies that have been damaged by the Winter's Howl will bleed out after 30 seconds (does not count as a kill)
-* Minimum damage: 500 unupgraded, 1000 upgraded
-* Damage to thief: 1000 unupgraded, 2000 upgraded
+* Enemies that die from the Winter's Howl will now crumple away faster after being frozen

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)